View our posts

 Student questionnaires

 These are done twice yearly.
-When there are negative comments, House Assistant Principals meet with those students and use them as a focus group to pick up on issues and views and then address any issues that are found to be valid for students.
+When there are negative comments, Heads of Year and Assistant Principals meet with those students and use them as a focus group to pick up on issues and views and then address any issues that are found to be valid for students.
 This is a very powerful way of us hearing student views and it shows students that we are serious about engaging with them and acting upon their requests.

 Curriculum and activity surveys